MohannaNabhan/hexorco.github.io/README.md

-### 👨‍💻 I am a programmer 🤓 specialized in the development of web 💻🌐 pages and applications 📱 for companies.
+### 👨‍💻 Specialized in the development of web 💻🌐 pages and applications 📱 for companies.
 Contact me now! 🚀 👋
 ABOUT ME.👨 💻
 I am a self-taught programmer with 3 years of experience in various programming languages, passionate about 🖥️ and committed to providing efficient solutions to my clients.